junmeng6025/ros_tutorial/README.md

 ```

 ## 9) Customize a Service type.
-In the Chapter 8) we have used a pre-defined Service type `Trigger`.
+In the Chapter 8) we have used a pre-defined Service type `std_srvs::Trigger`.
 Now We try to define a service type basing on our demands.